 “I made 106 cuts yesterday.
 Some were deep, some little ones.
 I know I need to stop doing this to myself, but I don’t know how.” – 16-year-old

 Self-Injury, or “cutting” refers to any sort of self-harm which involves inflicting injuries or pain on one’s own body.
 Once seen and treated as a suicide attempt, trained mental health professionals now define the act of cutting as an unhealthy coping mechanism designed to immediately alleviate tension, anxiety, stress and depression.
 In other words, when reality feels overwhelming, some turn to cutting themselves, several times a day, with sharp objects in order to relieve their inner pain.

-Regardless of someone’s background, the common link in all self-injurers is the need for consistent, relationship-oriented support, nurturance and guidance.
-In addition to the constant struggle with the desire to cut one’s own body, eating disorders, hair pulling, piercing, tattooing and skin burning are other conditions that may co-exist with cutting.
+Regardless of someone’s background, the common link in all self-injurers is the need for consistent, relationship-oriented support, nurturance, and guidance.
+In addition to the constant struggle with the desire to cut one’s own body, eating disorders, hair pulling, piercing, skin picking, and skin burning are other conditions that may co-exist with cutting.

 If you or someone you know is inflicting pain upon their body, the following resources and services are available to help.

-Support for those who engage in repetitive self-harm behaviors.
+Support for those who engage in repetitive self-harm behaviors.24hr recording.

 Online support community for those struggling with engaging in self harm